top of page

 It may show up as withdrawal, irritability, anxiety, loss of motivation, or sudden changes in behaviour.
 Many teens find it difficult to express what they are feeling - especially through words alone.

 Art therapy provides a safe, evidence-based way for teens to process emotions, build resilience, and regain emotional balance and confidence - without pressure to “explain everything”.
+No medication is involved in the therapy process.

 At Haven Art Therapy, our sessions are designed specifically for adolescents navigating the emotional demands of growing up, school, identity, family, and relationships.